Pacific War: Leyte Gulf, 1944

 Overall Japanese losses in the battle were extremely heavy, with four carriers, three battleships, six heavy cruisers, four light cruisers and eleven destroyers sunk.
 The Americans lost one light carrier, two escort carriers, two destroyers and two destroyer escorts.
 The Battle of Leyte Gulf was the largest naval battle of World War II and arguably the largest naval battle in history.
-It was also the only time that an aircraft carrier was sunk by surface warship in the Second World War, when the Japanese Center Force sank the escort carrier Gambier Bay off Samar.
+It was only the second time that an aircraft carrier was sunk by surface warships in the Second World War, when the Japanese Center Force sank the escort carrier Gambier Bay off Samar.
+The first such occurrence being the sinking of the fleet carrier HMS Glorious off Norway in 1940.
 For the Japanese, the defeat at Leyte Gulf was catastrophic—its navy's greatest ever loss of ships and men in combat.
 The inevitable liberation of the Philippines also meant that the Japanese Home Islands would be virtually cut off from the vital resources in Japan's occupied territories across Southeast Asia.